csgillespie/efficientR/main.md

 ### Installing and updating RStudio {#install-rstudio}

 RStudio is a mature, feature rich and powerful Integrated Development Environment (IDE) optimised for R programming and has become popular among R developers.
-The Open Source Edition is completely open source (as can be seen from the project's GitHub rep).
+The Open Source Edition is completely open source (as can be seen from the project's GitHub repo).
 It can be installed on all major OSs from the RStudio website [rstudio.com](https://www.rstudio.com/products/rstudio/download/).

 If you already have RStudio and would like to update it, simply click `Help > Check for Updates` in the menu.
 For fast and efficient work keyboard shortcuts should be used wherever possible, reducing the reliance on the mouse.